rahulsahay19/Docs/aspnet/getting-started/installing-on-mac.rst

   :local:
   :depth: 1

-Install ASP.NET 5 with Visual Studio Code
+Install ASP.NET Core 1.0 with Visual Studio Code
 -----------------------------------------

-The easiest way to get started building applications with ASP.NET 5 is to install the latest version of Visual Studio Code.
+The easiest way to get started building applications with ASP.NET Core 1.0 is to install the latest version of Visual Studio Code.

 #.
 Install `Mono <http://www.mono-project.com/docs/getting-started/install/mac/>`__ for OS X (required by Visual Studio Code).

 #.
 Install `Visual Studio Code <https://go.microsoft.com/fwlink/?LinkID=534106>`__

 #.
-Install `ASP.NET 5 for Mac OS X <https://go.microsoft.com/fwlink/?LinkId=703940>`__
+Install `ASP.NET Core 1.0 for Mac OS X <https://go.microsoft.com/fwlink/?LinkId=703940>`__

 You are all set up and ready to write :doc:`your first ASP.NET 5 application on a Mac </tutorials/your-first-mac-aspnet>`!

-Install ASP.NET 5 from the command-line
+Install ASP.NET Core 1.0 from the command-line
 ---------------------------------------

-You can also install ASP.NET 5 from the command-line.
+You can also install ASP.NET Core 1.0 from the command-line.
 There are a few steps involved, since we'll need to install and configure the environment in which ASP.NET runs, the :doc:`/dnx/index`.
 To install DNX, we need one more tool, the .NET Version Manager (DNVM).

 Install the .NET Version Manager (DNVM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^